mariyatom/Tic-Tac-Toe-Game/README.md

     - clicks a grid cell to mark it, should change to inform the other player it's now their turn
     - has won, should tell us who won the game.

-So let's think about how we can do this and then tackle them one by one.
+So let's think about how we can do this and then tackle the parts one by one.
 We need:

-1) an array containing all the squares on the board
+1) an array containing all the squares of the board
 2) the ability to click each square and put either an X or an O into it
 3) a boolean to keep track of whose turn it is, X or O, and logic to switch turns once a player makes a move
 4) logic to display whose turn it is